Ice-Citron/OpenGL-Series/README - Notes/Notes [EP10-EP12].md

 [//] Notes regarding behaviour of glVertexAttribPointer

     -- Essentially, glVertexAttribPointer is setup'd and linked to each vertex buffer.
 When you create a new VBO, you need to re-invoke a new set of glVertexAttribPointer, and tell the VAO State Machine what is the configuration of this new VBO.
 WARNING: Contrary to beliefs thus far, the VertexAttribArray settings don't actually carry over for all subsequent VBOs.
-        <<>> As mentioned in Notes [EP1-6], you can have multiple VAOs at the same time, for different VAAs configurations for different VBOs at the same time, enabling each VBO to have their own specific configuration at the same time without having to reconfigure them every time you want to use them.
+        <<>> As mentioned in Notes [EP1-6], you can have multiple VAOs at the same time, for different VAAs configurations for different VBOs at the same time, enabling each VBO to have their own specific configuration at the same time without having to One Vertex Buffer per Call: The glVertexAttribPointer function is used to specify the layout of vertex attribute data in the currently bound vertex buffer.
+It associates a specific vertex attribute index (like position, color, texture coordinates, etc.) with the data format and layout in that buffer.
+This association is made for one vertex buffer at a time, per call.
+If you have multiple vertex attributes (e.g., position, color), you need to call glVertexAttribPointer for each attribute, specifying how each attribute's data is laid out in the buffer.

+Calling for Each New Vertex Buffer: If you create a new vertex buffer and want to use it for vertex attribute data, you need to bind this new buffer with glBindBuffer(GL_ARRAY_BUFFER, bufferID) and then call glVertexAttribPointer for each vertex attribute you want to associate with this new buffer.
+This step is necessary every time you switch to a different vertex buffer that you intend to use for vertex attributes.

+Vertex Attribute Array Association: The term "vertex attribute array" refers to the concept of enabling and specifying the layout of vertex attributes in the context of a Vertex Array Object (VAO).
+When you call glVertexAttribPointer, you're effectively telling OpenGL how to interpret the data within the bound vertex buffer for a specific attribute index.
+This setup is stored in the currently bound VAO.
+Therefore, a VAO can be thought of as a collection of these associations between vertex attributes and vertex buffers, along with the state needed to manage these attributes (like enabling vertex attribute arrays with glEnableVertexAttribArray).

+Efficiency with VAOs: By using VAOs, you can efficiently switch between different sets of vertex data and attribute layouts.
+You set up the associations between vertex attributes and buffers once per VAO, and then by binding a different VAO, you switch all those associations in one operation.
+This is much more efficient than binding buffers and specifying attribute pointers every time you want to draw something different.

+In summary, glVertexAttribPointer is indeed for specifying the layout of data in one vertex buffer per call, and you need to call it for each attribute for every new vertex buffer you intend to use for rendering.
+The associations made by these calls are stored in the VAO, allowing you to switch between different vertex data setups efficiently. them every time you want to use them.
 This is done by having multiple VAOs; binding a specific VAO; setting up a specific VBO; unbinding the specific VAO; repeat these few steps for each VBO.
 And now whenever you want to use a specific VBO with its configuration, just rebind the specific VAO, and you are free to proceed.

     -- Prompt Notes: